17cliu/gitlab-activity-viewer/README.md

-# GitLab Activity Viewer
+# GitLab Activity Viewer: How spicy is _your_ GitLab activity? :hot_pepper:

 ![build status](https://github.com/17cliu/gitlab-activity-viewer/workflows/build/badge.svg)

+See statistics about your contributions on GitLab.com or on a self-hosted instance of GitLab!
+[Try it out here](https://17cliu.github.io/gitlab-activity-viewer/)!

-:warning: **This project is still under development and has not been fully tested yet!
-Use at your own risk.**
+:warning: *This project is still under development and has not been fully tested yet!
+Use at your own risk!*

+## Quick start

 _This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._

-## Quick start

 - Create a `.env` file in root folder with your GitLab.com api token:
     ```